szeyick/webApplicationArchitectures/eventDrivenArchitectures/README.md

 ## Organisms Sense and Response: EDA

-The idea is to sense what is around you and make a decision on what to do.
-This is the concept behind event driven architectures, where you react to a particular thing.
+The idea here is to imitate real life by sensing the surroundings to make a decision on what to do next.
+This is the concept behind event driven architectures where you react to a particular event.

-The streams of data or event, are triggered from an external source, such as from senses (sight, sound, touch, etc).
+Biologically these events are triggered from an external source such as the senses (sight, sound, touch, taste, etc).

+In this scenario, the central nervous system detects the event and processes it.

 ## Internet of Things (IoT)

-Devices are now more interconnected, providing the state of the environment that they are in.
-It provides a more responsive environment since you can get updates in real-time.
+In the modern age of the internet, devices are now even more interconnected.
+This means that we are able to know the exact sate of the environment that they are in, which can in turn provide a more responsive system that can get updates in real-time.

+With more devices now connected to the internet, the PC is no longer the only access point.
+Now, lights, plants, fridges and even more devices can get real-time updates from the internet.
+It allows for devices to attain situational awareness throught the internet.

 ## Events and Complex Events

-A event is classified as something that the system senses or is of interest to the system.
+An event is classified as something that the system senses or is of interest to the system.

-A complex event is defined as an event involving more than a single event.
-It could be dependent on several events occcuring at the same time.
+Furthermore a complex event is defined as an event that involves more than a single event.
+This means that it could be event that depends on several other events to occur at the same time for it to be triggered.
+An example of this would be the sending of an item, which depends on the purchase order and payment events before the sending event is triggered.

 ### Time, Causality and Aggregation